Word War 5: Reception

-Next Generation reviewed the game, rating it with two stars out of five, and stated that "Crealude's World War 5 is an obscure, weird, and severe edutainment misfire."
+Next Generation rated it with two stars out of five, and stated that "Crealude's World War 5 is an obscure, weird, and severe edutainment misfire."

 PC Gamer called the game a "brainteaser for word lovers", praising the soundtrack and stylized graphics.

 Computer Games Strategy Plus found the games "simple to understand but nearly impossible to explain" and recommended it to puzzle fans.

-South Florida Sun-Sentinel called it "a mixed bag of mind-benders", noting the option to play in five different languages.
+Sun Sentinel called it "a mixed bag of mind-benders", noting the option to play in five different languages.